 Management restrictions on tattoos will again depend on the type of business it is.
 In a field where managers tend to have some privileges those under them do not, no visible or covered tattoos is usually an across the board rule.
 Many large corporations have implemented rules that managers maintain the same professionalism as their subordinates.

-However there are some companies are completely accepting of employees with tattoos and piercings.
+However, there are some companies that are completely accepting of employees with tattoos and piercings.
 Some firms now actively recruit individuals that have a sense of creativity.
 They feel it keeps fresh ideas and attitudes in the company.
-These industries are more likely to welcome you, tattoos and all.
+Such companies may consider your educational background, experience, and expertise over things like tattoos, piercings, etc. And to stand out of the crowd to get acknowledged as a potential candidate for a management company, you may require a degree in management (to learn more about management courses, you can check out mim in usa or similar blogs for other locations).
+Moreover, if you fulfill all the requirements asked by the hiring company from a candidate, these industries are more likely to welcome you, tattoos and all.

 Salons, Spas and Beauty